korcankaraokcu/PINCE/README.md

 - 19/02/2016 : Moved to Github from Bitbucket
 - 25/02/2016 : First successful implementation of thread injection[Update-08/05/2016 : PINCE now uses ```linux-inject``` as a secondary injection method]
 - 18/06/2016 : PINCE now supports all-stop mode instead of non-stop mode
-- 21/06/2016 : Variable Inspection&Modification is finished
+- 21/06/2016 : Variable Inspection&Modification is finished(At basic level)
-- 21/08/2016 : Memory View is finished
+- 21/08/2016 : Memory View is finished(At basic level)
 - 24/08/2016 : PINCE no more uses linux-inject because of stability issues(a fix for the [race conditions in the inferior](https://github.com/gaffe23/linux-inject/issues/7) would be nice)
 - 26/12/2016 : Debugging is finished